fabio-gabriel/React-color-generator/README.md

 # React.js random color generator

-This is a small program to generate random hexadecimal colors using react.js components
+This is a small program to generate random hexadecimal colors using react.js components.
+It is unoptimized for mobile use.

 ## Start